OzymandiasTheGreat/libfvad-wasm/README.md

 VAD library extracted from WebRTC project compiled to WASM.

 This would run on Android through NativeScript, and in browsers and recent versions of Node natively.
-The only downside I could think of, was no iOS support, since WASM isn't allowed in apps by Apple.
+The only downside I could think of, was no iOS support since WASM isn't allowed in apps by Apple.

-I first discovered Mozilla-owned repository that contained wetrtc_vad code extracted and compiled with Emscripten.
+I first discovered a Mozilla-owned repository that contained WebRTC_VAD code extracted and compiled with Emscripten.
 That was a great starting point, although ultimately not viable since it contained too much unnecessary C code and the whole repository seems abandoned.

 Then, in my search, I found libfvad.
 This project is fairly active, contains no unnecessary code, and even packages VAD in easy-to-consume API.
-So I decided to go with this and package it with Emscripten so it can be ran anywhere.
+So I decided to go with this and package it with Emscripten so it can be run anywhere.

 So here we are.
 On to the API reference.